 Similarly, you can also analyze data related to your competitors to understand their marketing moves and to dissect their strategies.
 You can even analyze what the people in the industry are talking about you or your competitors.
 Gathering business intelligence for data-driven decision-making has never been this easy before.

 Journalism is another sector that witnessing wide-scale adoption of text mining techniques for data analysis.
 Journalists have to verify the legitimacy of any news before deciding to publish it.
 To do so, they have to analyze a heck ton of information and understand all facets of a story.
+They use news API to extract news data.
 But the process can be time-consuming if done manually.

 You may also lose the chance to be the first agency to report the news which can decrease engagement or views.
 This is where text analysis software solutions can help you.
 It can analyze large volumes of textual data with ease.
 The various text analysis techniques can help you extract the specific information you need.